Gghz007/Blender3d-Addon-Importer-.GRP/README.md

 Step 4 Select all StaticMeshes.
 Export to .grp

 Step 5.
+Download Assets FC1. https://goo.su/Sxc2D
 Place the FBX files in the "Objects" folder.
 From this folder, the addon will search for the necessary assets.
 From which you need to build a group in the Blender3d scene.
 Next to the "Objects" folder, we place the .grp file itself

 Step 6 Launch Blender3d (3.2).
 We look that in the scene the world scale (Unit Scale) is Metric and the value is 1.0